-Having the ability to continuously record video footage on your Ring camera is a feature that most find valuable.
-This is because it can help to prove a point of any kind regarding the safety of your property.
+Having the ability to record video footage on your Ring camera is a feature that most find valuable; this is because it can help you maintain your property’s safety.
+However, what if you don’t want your Ring camera to record, either to save battery or protect your privacy?
+Are Ring cameras always recording 24/7?

-Ring mentioned they had a “24/7 Recording Feature” coming out in “Early 2019” but has since been crickets.
-We recommend getting a Nest Hello or a Wyze Camera if you are set on wanting continuously recording.
+Ring mentioned they had a “24/7 Recording Feature” coming out in “Early 2019,” but there have since been crickets.
+We recommend getting a Nest Hello or a Wyze Camera if you are set on wanting continuous recording.
 The Ring Protect Plan can monitor for you 24/7 but comes with some strings attached.

 Do Ring Cameras Record Continuously?

 Ring cameras on their own, fresh out of the box, do not record continuously.
-However, with the Ring Protect Plan, you are able have your Ring Alarm System professionally monitored 24/7.
+However, with the Ring Protect Plan, you can have your Ring Alarm system professionally monitored 24/7.
 The protection plan has a free 30-day trial if you wish to test it out first.
-There is the Free (Yes it works for free, but limited), Basic, and the Plus subscription protect plans that are offered by Ring.
+There are also the Free (Yes, it works for free, but limited), Basic, and Plus protect plans offered by Ring.

 Basic Ring Protect Plan

 The Basic subscription is only good for one device at all times.
-So, if you want your doorbell to record and you purchase a Ring security camera later, you will then need to deregister your doorbell from the plan.
+So, if you want your Ring Doorbell to record and you purchase a Ring security camera later, you will then need to de-register your doorbell from the plan.

 The Basic Ring Protect Plan covers: